emily-trinh/restaurant-journal/README.md

 experience of our city through its food.
 A tracking application would have been a great tool to assist us in our journey.

-[//]: # (### User Stories- As a user, I want to be able to add a restaurant as a journal entry to my journal with a rating, restaurant name, and a comment- As a user, I want to be able to view my list of restaurants from highest to lowest rating- As a user, I want to be able to view my the details of each journal entry- As a user, I want to be able to add a new rating and comment on a restaurant (separate from the initial entry)- As a user, I want to be able to save my journal to file (if I so choose), including all restaurant information- As a user, I want to be able to load my journal from file (if I so choose), including all restaurant information)

 ### Instructions for use

-- You can generate the first required action related to adding Xs to a Y by going to the front page (if you are not already there) and clicking the button labelled "Add restaurant to journal"
+- You can add entries by going to the front page (if you are not already there) and clicking the button labelled "Add restaurant to journal"
-- You can generate the second required action related to adding Xs to a Y by going to the front page (if you are not already there) and clicking the button labelled "View restaurants by top rating".
-This lets the user view all the restaurants added to the journal in descending order by rating
+- To let the user view all the restaurants added to the journal by rating in descending order, you can going to the front page (if you are not already there) and click the button labelled "View restaurants by top rating"
-- You can locate my visual component by running the Main class.
-There should be a picture displayed on the default screen
-- You can save the state of my application by going to the front page and clicking the button labelled "Save Journal file"
+- You can save the state of this application by going to the front page and clicking the button labelled "Save Journal file"
-- You can reload the state of my application by going to the front page and clicking the button labelled "Load journal file"
+- You can reload the state of thus application by going to the front page and clicking the button labelled "Load journal file"